13 battleground states to watch in the 2020 election

 New Hampshire

-Biden leads Mr. Trump in the first state.
-According to the CBS News Battleground Tracker, the former vice president has 54% to Trump's 43%, with a 6.1 margin of error.
+CBS News has projected that Joe Biden has won New Hampshire.
 Mr. Trump narrowly lost New Hampshire four years ago.